coala/coala/docs/Developers/Git_Basics.rst

 regarding how to resolve mid-rebase conflicts, please check this `tutorial <http://gitforteams.com/resources/rebasing.html>`_.

+http://ohshitgit.com/ contains helpful Git snippets for recovering from various common Git issues.
+It is a great resource to check out when something has gone wrong.

 If at any stage you are confused, or have an issue, do not close your Pull Request.
 Instead, contact us on gitter so that we can help you resolve your problem.